rebuilt/capstone-proposal/README.md

 ### Photo

 - file_name:string
-- date_tags:references -> Photo has_many Date_Tags
-- location_tags:references -> Photo has_many Location_Tags
-- custom_tags:references -> Photo has_many Custom_tags
+- user:references -> Photo belongs to User
 - comments:references -> Photo has_many comments
-- albums:references -> Photo has_many Albums
+- albums:references -> Photo has_and_belongs_to_many Albums
-- owner:references -> Photo belongs to User
+- image:references -> Photo has_one_attached Image

 - #### The following attributes match the data in the photo Exif
 - date_time_digitized:datetime